subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Frontrunning is a well-known vulnerability in DeFi systems, where attackers attempt to execute transactions just before an anticipated market change to profit from price differences.
 In Liquity V2, this issue is mitigated through a number of mechanisms:

-• Oracle-Based Price Feeds: Liquity V2 uses trusted oracles to provide price data for collateral assets like stETH and rETH.
+• **Oracle-Based Price Feeds**: Liquity V2 uses trusted oracles to provide price data for collateral assets like stETH and rETH.
 These oracles are resistant to manipulation and provide reliable pricing information, reducing the risk of frontrunning during redemptions or liquidations.

-• Redemption Fees: Liquity V2 implements a redemption fee structure to dissuade frontrunning.
+• **Redemption Fees**: Liquity V2 implements a redemption fee structure to dissuade frontrunning.
 Fees are applied to redemptions, ensuring that even if an attacker tries to exploit price differences, the associated costs would make the attack unprofitable.

 ## Defense Against Redemption Routing Manipulation